Philippe Aractingi: Photography, videography and exhibitions

-From the age of 8, Philippe Aractingi got behind the camera.
-When the war broke out, he went out in the streets to capture the scenes.
+From the age of 8, Philippe Aractingi began experimenting with cameras.
+When the war broke out, he went out into the streets to capture the scenes.
 Horrified by what he saw, he decided to stop taking pictures for quite some time.
 In 2010, he finally decided to get back behind the camera and developed a series for an exhibition in Paris, “Nuit sur Beyrouth”, displaying a wide array of shots of Beirut by night.
 Some of the shots also showed a patchwork of color where the city could be seen, fully lit up on one side but overcome by darkness on the other side, due to its infamously frequent power cuts.

 His second exhibit, “Obsessions”, took place in Beirut in 2018 and depicted the city’s evolution over time.
-On one hand, you can clearly see the peaceful care-free days before the war, but, on the other hand, you can see how the city was ravaged and disfigured by the war and how today, it’s almost unrecognizable and lies bare for all to see.

-The exhibition was accompanied by an installation called “Beirut Through Time”, a setup of three screens showing the city of Beirut from three different perspectives : each displaying video footages of the same places at different times and stages : life, death and afterlife – before, during and after the civil war.
+The exhibition was accompanied by an installation called “Beirut Through Time”, a setup of three screens showing the city of Beirut from three different perspectives: each displaying video footages of the same places at different times and stages: life, death and afterlife – before, during and after the civil war.

-In 2022, Philippe took part in a collective exhibition, « Hunna », celebrating women through Art.
+In 2022, Philippe took part in a collective exhibition, "Hunna", celebrating women through Art.
 Aractingi roamed the streets of Dubai, Paris, Cannes and Beirut, armed with a disposable camera, to capture snapshots of women's legs, unknown, fleeting beauties.